 General Policies.
-Dividends from net investment income, if any, are declared and paid at least annually by each Fund.
+Dividends from net investment income, if any, are declared and paid at least annually by the COMB Fund, monthly by the HIPS Fund and quarterly by the DRUP Fund.
 Distributions of net realized capital gains, if any, generally are declared and paid once a year, but a Fund may make distributions on a more frequent basis in a manner consistent with the provisions of the 1940 Act.